 I hope that reading this post will put your mind at rest and enlighten you in knowing that God blesses us even when we fail and to make a suggestion as to some of the things that are hindering healing in your life.

-To illustrate this, let’s take a look at Abraham’s grace covenant and the blessings promised to his seed:
+To illustrate this, let’s take a look at the one of the blessings promised to Abraham’s seed:

 ABRAHAM’S GRACE COVENANT

 God made a grace covenant with Abraham which meant Abraham could believe him for all the promised blessings to come to pass in his life.

 Since you and I are the seed of Abraham, we too can expect to receive these same blessings.